 The natural space of the Llobregat Delta has undergone many transformations throughout history and has been reduced by the expansion of the strong industrial landscape that surrounds it.
 The area remains the last stronghold where nature and the traditional work of the land resist the expansive and devouring character of industry and logistics.
-“Memories of a Landscape” proposes there, a path based on a 19th century ruin and its rich natural environment, now in process of disappearing little by little.
+“Memories of a Landscape” proposes a path which core is a 19th century ruin and its rich natural environment; now in process of disappearance.

-Thought as a fusion of three time spans, the path reveals the traces of the past in the territory that have been erased, linking the visitor by the present intervention with the landscape and it’s unique character through a sensorial and revealing experience in communion with nature.
+Thought as a fusion of three time spans, the path reveals the traces of the past in the territory that have been erased, connecting the visitor with the landscape and it’s unique character through a sensorial and revealing experience in communion with nature.

 Finally, it opens a debate on the future of natural spaces and the consequences of a system obsessed with productivity, effectivity, technology and consumerism that forgets where we come from, altering the balance of the planet.

 Designed with materials that totally respect the environment and accompanied by water as the main source of life, the path is divided into four different parts that refer to a specific past event of the point where they are located.